 Children who are victims of sexual abuse might have more advanced sexual knowledge than other kids their age, refuse to change clothes in front of others, and may run away from home.
 Poor hygiene, lack of clean clothes, hunger and lack of medical attention can also be an indicator of neglect.
 Children of emotional abuse may experience constant worry, have speech problems, do poorly in school, and have headaches and stomach aches with no clear cause.

 If you suspect child abuse, you should report to child protective services immediately.
 They have trained professionals who can evaluate the child and determine if abuse is occurring.
 You can also call the Childhelp National Child Abuse Hotline at 1-800-4-A-Child.
-If your child is the victim of abuse, contact The Husband and Wife Law Team to learn how we can help.
+If your child is the victim of abuse, contact The Husband and Wife Law Team to learn how our Mesa child injury lawyers can help.